syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 'Load the textbox field

-Dim loadedTextBoxfield As PdfLoadedTextBoxField = TryCast(loadedForm.Fields(0), PdfLoadedTextBoxField)
+Dim loadedTextBoxField As PdfLoadedTextBoxField = TryCast(loadedForm.Fields(0), PdfLoadedTextBoxField)

 'Remove the field

-loadedForm.Fields.Remove(loadedTextBoxfield)
+loadedForm.Fields.Remove(loadedTextBoxField)

 'Remove the field at index 0